marianneargosino/finalCapstone/README.md

 # Amazon Product Reviews Analysis

-This repository contains a Jupyter Notebook script for analyzing Amazon product reviews using Python.
+This repository contains a Jupyter Notebook script for analysing Amazon product reviews using Python.
 The script performs sentiment analysis and generates word clouds to visualize the most frequent positive and negative words in the reviews.

 ## Prerequisites